TritonDataCenter/containerpilot/README.md

     - `endpoints` is the list of etcd nodes in your cluster
     - `prefix` is the path that will be prefixed to all service discovery keys.
 This key is optional.
 (Default: `/containerbuddy`)

+Logging Config:

+The logging config adjust the output format and verbosity of Containerbuddy logs.

+- `level` adjusts the verbosity of the messages output by containerbuddy.
+Must be one of: DEBUG, INFO, WARN, ERROR, FATAL, PANIC (Default: INFO)
+- `format` adjust the output format for log messages.
+Can be "go", "text", or "json" (Default: "go")
+- `output` picks the output stream for log messages.
+Can be "stderr" or "stdout" (Default: "stdout")

 Other fields: